Is GitHub Actions a CI?

 Make GitHub CI easier with Mergify 🥰

 Mergify is made to make automation on GitHub easier.
-Leverage CI failure notifications to guide your newest team members and make manual merging a thing of the past with our platform.
+Make manual merging a thing of the past with our platform.
 Request a demo to get started today!